 Understanding the problems and risks of atrial fibrillation

 With atrial fibrillation, there is a fast-paced heart rhythm.
 This does not allow the heart to pump blood throughout the body as it would typically have.
 As a result of this improper blood flow, blood clots can form in certain parts of the heart.
 This is dangerous, as the clot can get stuck in the brain’s blood vessels, causing a stroke.
 To prevent a stroke, the doctor will prescribe blood thinners.
 However, this also has its share of disadvantages.
 Blood thinners can cause bleeding from injuries and falls, which can turn fatal.
 Therefore, doctors should carefullymonitor such patients at regular intervals so that they get the correct medicine dosage to prevent complications.

 Types of atrial fibrillation

 This is when your heart goes in and out of normal rhythm for less than a week.

-Can usually last longer than a week.
+It can usually last longer than a week.
 It might stop on its own, but it’s possible you could need medicine or treatment to stop it.

-Can not be corrected by treatments.
+Treatments cannot correct it.
 If you have this type, you and your doctor will decide whether or not you may need long-term medication to control your heart rate and lower your risk of stroke.

 It is atrial fibrillation that isn’t caused by a problem with a heart valve.